Franco T.,

 The right question: "What specific business problem can we solve with it?"

 That sounds trivial.
-But it's not.
-The first question leads to a bottom-up approach: You gather tech experts and they search for problems for their solution.
-That's backwards.
+But it isn’t.
+The first question leads to a bottom-up approach: You gather tech experts, and they look for problems for their solution.
+That is backwards.

-The second question leads to a top-down approach: You ask where the pain points are, where costs arise, where customers are frustrated.
-And then you check if AI can help.
+The second question leads to a top-down approach: You ask where it hurts, where costs arise, where customers are frustrated.
+And then you assess whether AI can help.

 The Five Reasons Why AI Projects Fail

-The pressure to "not be left behind" leads to investments without a clear goal.
-"We must implement generative AI" is not a strategy.
-That's panic.
+The pressure to "not be left behind" leads to investments without a clear objective.
+"We need to implement generative AI" is not a strategy.
+That is panic.

 "We have so much data!"
 Yes.
-But having data in the system is not the same as having clean, structured data usable for machine learning.
+But having data in systems is not the same as having clean, structured data that is usable for machine learning.

 Most companies massively underestimate the effort required for data preparation.
-It's not sexy.
-But it's crucial.
+It is not sexy.
+But it is crucial.

 3. No Business Ownership

 Many AI projects are driven by IT.
-That's a classic mistake.
-If the business owner is not on board - if the person who should use the outcome is not actively involved - then you are building a solution that no one wants.
+That is a classic mistake.
+If the business owner is not behind it—if the person who is supposed to use the result is not actively involved—then you are building a solution no one wants.

 4. Change Management as an Afterthought

 Building a model is the easy part.
-Getting people to use it and adjust their processes - that's the hard part.
+Getting people to use it and adapt their processes—that is the hard part.

-We've seen highly accurate prediction models that no one uses.
-Because users weren't trained.
+We have seen highly accurate predictive models that no one uses.
+Because users were not trained.
 Because integration into their workflows is painful.
 Because no one explained why it should be valuable.

-In the end, someone asks: "Was it successful?"
+In the end, someone asks: "Was this successful?"
 And no one knows.
-Because it wasn't defined beforehand what "successful" means.
+Because what "successful" means was not defined in advance.

 Was it time savings?
-Revenue increase?
+Revenue growth?
 Error reduction?
-If that's not clear, you can't measure anything.
-And the next manager says: "The project was expensive and brought nothing."
+If that is not clear, you cannot measure anything.
+And the next manager says: "The project was expensive and delivered nothing."

 What AI Strategy Really Means

-AI strategy is not "We implement AI."
-That's like "Our strategy is to use software."
-That doesn't say anything.
+AI strategy is not "We are implementing AI."
+That is like saying "Our strategy is to use software."
+It says nothing.

 AI strategy means:

-A clear goal.
+A clear objective.
 Not "we want to use AI," but "we reduce the average response time in customer service from 24 hours to 2 hours through automatic ticket classification."

 Realistic expectations.
 ChatGPT is impressive.
 But it hallucinates.
-It sometimes doesn't understand nuanced business logic.
+It sometimes does not understand nuanced business logic.
 It may not work on your specific data.

 Honest readiness assessment.
 Do you have the data?
 Do you have the skills?
 Do you have the infrastructure?
-These aren't theoretical questions - these are practical blockers.
+These are not theoretical questions—they are practical blockers.

 Clear metrics.
 Before you start: What does success mean?
 How do you measure it?
-When do you know if it's worked?
+When do you know whether it worked?

 Generative AI: The Reality Behind the Hype